Leadership Development

 • Eric Schmidt, Chairman and CEO of Google, said, "My best advice to new CEOs is to have a coach."
 Schmidt also said, "Once I realized I could trust him [the coach] and that he could help me with perspective, I decided this was a great idea...." (source)

-• Jack Welch, former CEO of GE and supporter of executive coaching said, "You've got to look in the mirror every morning and be totally self-effacing.
+• Jack Welch, the former CEO of GE and supporter of executive coaching, said, "You've got to look in the mirror every morning and be totally self-effacing.
 Give yourself a critical review." (source)

-• Steve Bennett, former CEO of Intuit said, “At the end of the day, people who are high achievers – who want to continue to learn and grow and be effective – need coaching.” (source)
+• Steve Bennett, the former CEO of Intuit, said, “At the end of the day, people who are high achievers – who want to continue to learn and grow and be effective – need coaching.” (source)

 #2: Regularly set aside time for emotional intelligence coaching

 Leaders are pulled in a million different directions with the tasks of managing a team.
-It's hard to set aside time to talk about feelings, perceptions, and interactions.
+Setting aside time to talk about feelings, perceptions, and interactions is hard.
 There are always urgent projects to oversee and deadlines to meet.
-However, if you always let the tasks in an organization take precedence over the ongoing relationships between leaders and their teams, it is a recipe for low employee morale.
+However, if you let the tasks in an organization take precedence over the ongoing relationships between leaders and their teams, it is a recipe for low employee morale.

-Most companies set aside time periodically for performance reviews – whether quarterly, monthly, or otherwise.
-These scheduled times to reflect are excellent opportunities to build a leader's self-awareness and sensitivity to their team.
-For example, during a recent project, what were the successes and the stresses?
+It's important to set aside time outside of performance reviews to reflect on opportunities to build a leader's self-awareness and sensitivity to their team.
+For example, during a recent project, what were the successes and stresses?
 What caused the stress, and how did they persevere?
 How would they interact with team members differently to avoid that stress next time?

-Spending time reflecting will never be an urgent issue – it's a process that needs resources allocated over time to see results.
-Scheduling time for coaching and analysis needs to be put on the calendar in advance to make sure it happens.
+Spending time reflecting will never be an urgent issue–it's a process that needs resources allocated over time to see results.

 #3: Use a personality assessment to help leaders identify their personal blind spots and nurture their strengths

 Coaching should go beyond what's immediately observed.
-Personality testing (such as The Birkman Method®) measures facets of a person's behaviors, motivators, strengths, challenges, perceptions, and stressors.
+Personality testing measures facets of a person's behaviors, motivators, strengths, challenges, perceptions, and stressors.

-There are no wrong answers when it comes to personality – the executives that you're working with should feel validated in the unique attributes that they bring to their organization that are reflected in the results of their personality assessment.
+There are no wrong answers when it comes to personality–the executives you're working with should feel validated in the unique attributes that they bring to their organization which is reflected in the results of their personality assessment.

 By being aware of their actions and sensing stressors, leaders will interact better with their teams to inspire performance and improve communication.